Other zinc miners fail to follow Glencore output cuts; price slides

-LONDON (Reuters) - Prices of zinc and lead have given up nearly all their gains since Glencore shocked the market with output cuts, as investors realized other producers were happy to fill the supply gap.
+LONDON, Nov 3 (Reuters) - Prices of zinc and lead have given up nearly all their gains since Glencore shocked the market with output cuts, as investors realised other producers were happy to fill the supply gap.

 That means the market is unlikely to see shortages of zinc and the price rally next year that many bulls had hoped for.